On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

-where $\Cv_{p_1}$ and $\Cv_{p_2}$ are chosen as the covariance matrices $\Cp$ appearing in Lemmas~\ref{th:LMMSE-TikhG} and~\ref{th:LMMSE_fop_Tikh}, respectively.
-In contrast to classical MAP-based formulations, which involve a joint data-fidelity term of the form $\|\fop \xv - \yv\|^2$ and thus lead to intrinsically non-convex optimization problems and potential issues (see, e.g., \cite{Rameshan2012,Perrone2014,nguyen2025diffusion}), the objective \eqref{eq:joint_minimization} relies on a different structure of the data-fidelity term.
+where $\Cv_{p}$ and $\Cv_{p_2}$ are chosen as the covariance matrices appearing in Lemmas~\ref{th:LMMSE-TikhG} and~\ref{th:LMMSE_fop_Tikh}, respectively.
+In contrast to classical MAP-based formulations, which involve a joint data-fidelity term of the form $\|\fop \xv - \yv\|^2$ leading to intrinsically non-convex optimization problems and potential issues (see, e.g., \cite{Rameshan2012,Perrone2014,nguyen2025diffusion}), the objective \eqref{eq:joint_minimization} relies on a different structure of the data-fidelity term.
 Specifically, the contribution of each unknown is marginalized by taking expectations with respect to the other variable, resulting in two decoupled quadratic data terms.
-This decoupling renders the joint optimization convex and allows the minimization to be carried out in a single step, since the estimate of $\xv$ (resp.\ $\fop$) does not depend on the current estimate of $\fop$ (resp.\ $\xv$).
-Proceeding as in Lemmas~\ref{th:LMMSE-TikhG} and~\ref{th:LMMSE_fop_Tikh}, one can show that solving \eqref{eq:joint_minimization} is equivalent to computing the joint linear MMSE estimator
+This decoupling renders \eqref{eq:joint_minimization} jointly convex and allows the minimization to be carried out in a single step, since the estimate of $\xv$ (resp.\ $\fop$) does not depend on the current estimate of $\fop$ (resp.\ $\xv$).
+Proceeding as in Lemmas~\ref{th:LMMSE-TikhG} and~\ref{th:LMMSE_fop_Tikh}, one can thus show that solving \eqref{eq:joint_minimization} is equivalent to computing the joint linear MMSE estimator